gopinathsjsu/individual-project-Sheryansh96/README.md

 # individual-project-Shreyansh

+To Run the code, Please
+1) clone the code into a Folder.
+2) open Eclipse and select file
+3) Select Open Project from file system
+4) Select the cloned file
+5) Procced to Start the program from Src->Project->Billing.java

 The program starts excecution from the Billing class which is inside src -> project.

 Upon running the user will have to enter the absolute path of the input file in the console.